django-helpdesk/django-helpdesk/docs/install.rst

         'django.contrib.humanize',  # Required for elapsed time formatting 'bootstrap4form', # Required for nicer formatting of forms with the default templates 'account',  # Required by pinax-teams
-        'pinax.invitations',  # required by pinax-teams
+        'pinax.invitations',  # Required by pinax-teams
-        'pinax.teams',  # team support
+        'pinax.teams',  # Team support
-        'reversion',  # required by pinax-teams
+        'reversion',  # Required by pinax-teams
+        'rest_framework',  # required for the API
         'helpdesk',  # This is us!
     )

    Note: you do not need to use pinax-teams.
-To dissable teams see the :doc:`teams` section.
+To disable teams see the :doc:`teams` section.

    Your ``settings.py`` file should also define a ``SITE_ID`` that allows multiple projects to share a single database, and is required by ``django.contrib.sites`` in Django 1.9+.